sylvainhalle/PaperShell/Readme.md

 necessary auxiliary files (basically everything in the Source folder that is not a .tex file).

-Normally, what is present in the Export folder is a single compilable .tex file (no `\include` or `\input`), plus class files and images.
+Normally, what is present in the `Export` folder is a single compilable .tex file (no `\include` or `\input`), plus class files and images.
 It is suitable for sending as a bundle e.g. to an editor to compile the camera-ready version.
+You can also bundle the whole thing (except the main .pdf file and auxiliary files) in a single zip file using `zip-export.sh`.

 Cleaning up a BibTeX file
 -------------------------